 Tornado kills multiple people in Iowa as powerful storms again tear through Midwest

-GREENFIELD, Iowa (AP) — Officials said multiple people were killed Tuesday when a tornado ripped through a small town in Iowa, decimating homes and damaging businesses.
+GREENFIELD, Iowa (AP) — Multiple people were killed when a tornado tore through a small town in Iowa and left a wide swath of obliterated homes and crumpled cars, while the howling winds also twisted and toppled wind turbines.

+After devastating Greenfield, a town of 2,000, on Tuesday the storms moved eastward to pummel parts of Illinois and Wisconsin, knocking out power to tens of thousands of customers in the two states.

-The town of Greenfield’s hospital was among the buildings damaged — which meant that at least a dozen people hurt had to be taken to hospitals elsewhere, according to Iowa State Patrol Sgt.
+Greenfield’s hospital was among the buildings that were damaged in the town, which meant that at least a dozen people who were hurt had to be taken to facilities elsewhere, according to Iowa State Patrol Sgt.
 Alex Dinkla.

-“Sadly we can confirm that there have been fatalities,” Dinkla said at a news conference Tuesday night.
+“Sadly we can confirm that there have been fatalities,” Dinkla said at a news conference Tuesday night, without specifying how many.
 “We’re still counting at this time.”

 He said he thought they had accounted for all of the town’s residents but that searches would continue if anyone was reported missing.
 The Adair County Health System said in a Facebook post Tuesday night that it had set up a triage center at the Greenfield high school and that people who need medical attention should go there.

-The tornado destroyed much of the town of 2,000 located around 55 miles (90 kilometers) southwest of Des Moines, during a day that saw multiple tornadoes, giant hail and heavy rain in several states.
+The tornado destroyed much of Greenfield, which is located about 55 miles (90 kilometers) southwest of Des Moines, during a day that saw multiple tornadoes, giant hail and heavy rain in several states.
+The National Weather Service said it received 23 tornado reports Tuesday, with most in Iowa, and one each in Wisconsin and Minnesota.

 Authorities announced a mandatory curfew for the town and said they would only allow residents to enter Greenfield until Wednesday morning.
 They also ordered media representatives to leave the city Tuesday night.